strinkaj/MarkforgedPortfolio/README.md

-# MarkforgedPortfolio
+# Portfolio
-Portfolio for applying to Markforged
+Portfolio for Joe Strinka